TryCatchHCF/DumpsterFire/README.md

 <img src=https://github.com/TryCatchHCF/DumpsterFire/blob/master/Screenshots/DumpsterFire_Custom_Categories.png></img>

 Your Fire module inherits from a class called FireModule.
 As a starting point, you can copy an existing Fire module.
 Be sure to change the filename and all classname references in the file to match your new Fire.
-(Update the Category path referencesin the class's constructor methods too, if needed.)
+(Update the Category path references in the class's constructor methods too, if needed.)

 **Configure()** - Prompts user for input, populates FireModule’s parameters